emaloney/MBDataEnvironment/README.md

 In the code above, the `@(5)` notation ensures that the Mockingbird variable is set to an `NSNumber` instance.
 However, the object instance that underlies a Mockingbird variable doesn't need to be an `NSNumber` in order for an expression to be evaluated numerically.

-In the code below, we're setting the Mockingbird variable named "`five`" to an `NSString` containing the text "`5`":
+In the code below, we're setting the Mockingbird variable named `five` to an `NSString` containing the text "`5`":

 ```objc
 [MBVariableSpace instance][@"five"] = @"5";
 NSNumber* val = [MBExpression asNumber:@"$five"];
 ```

-Because the Mockingbird expression engine will attempt to convert the value of a non-`NSNumber` into an `NSNumber`, `val` contains the integer value `5`.
+Because the Mockingbird expression engine will attempt to convert the value of a non-`NSNumber` into an `NSNumber`, `val` will contain the integer value `5`.

-For `NSString`s, the conversion is straightforward; the string is parsed as a numeric value.
-For non-`NSString` instances, the `description` method is called to convert the object into a string, and then that string is parsed as a number.

 #### Boolean Expressions